apache/openwhisk-deploy-kube/README.md

 and setup your invironment to build the docker images via gradle.
 That setup can be found [here](https://github.com/apache/incubator-openwhisk#native-development).

+**Important**
+To build custom docker images, you will need to be on a Linux machine.
+During the `wsk` cli build process it mounts a number of files from the host machine.
+Because of this, Golang determines that the `wsk` build architecture should be for MAC OS, but of course this is the wrong version when running later.
+It needs to be built for the Linux architecture.

 To use the script, it takes in 2 arguments:
 1. (Required) The first argument is the Docker account to push the built images to.
 For Nginx, it will tag the image as `account_name/whisk_nginx:latest`